Marcos Ambrose: 2013

 At Sonoma, Ambrose led the first laps of the race getting by pole-sitter Jamie McMurray at the start of the race.
-He finished in 7th place.
+He finished in seventh place.
 At Loudon, Ambrose fought Harvick in the opening laps for a top ten spot.
 In a corner, Harvick rammed Ambrose's right rear causing Ambrose to spin out; he would finish in 33rd.

 At Watkins Glen, Ambrose won the pole after breaking the track record with a lap speed of 128.241 mph, breaking the previous record held by Juan Pablo Montoya's speed of 127.020 mph.
-Ambrose led 51 laps but on lap 60, he pitted under caution.
-He restarted in 15th and never recovered.
-With 3 laps left while running in 8th place Ambrose tangled with road-course rival Max Papis, ending his hopes to win three races in a row at the Glen.
+Ambrose led 51 laps but on lap sixty, he pitted under caution.
+He restarted in fifteenth and never recovered.
+With three laps left while running in eighth place Ambrose tangled with road-course rival Max Papis, ending his hopes to win three races in a row at the Glen.
 Ambrose was visibly upset with Papis in the aftermath, furiously tossing his steering wheel at the in-car camera, tossing his helmet hard through his window, and pointing his finger at Papis when Papis came by under caution.
 Ambrose finished 31st.
 Had he won, Ambrose would have joined Jeff Gordon and Mark Martin as the only drivers in NASCAR history to win three consecutive races at the Glen.

 Ambrose made a Nationwide Series return at the Mid-Ohio Sports Car Course's Nationwide Children's Hospital 200.
 Ambrose had to start in the back as he did not qualify the car.
-Ambrose made it up to third, but was then spun out numerous times, falling to 16th.
-He rallied to finish in 7th place but was spun out by Parker Kligerman after the checkered flag for previous contact during the race.
+Ambrose made it up to third, but was then spun out numerous times, falling to sixteenth.
+He rallied to finish in seventh place but was spun out by Parker Kligerman after the checkered flag for previous contact during the race.